Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 6. Run the `Migration.Toolkit.CLI.exe migrate` command with parameters according to your requirements.
 7. Observe the command line output and review the [migration protocol](./MIGRATION_PROTOCOL_REFERENCE.md), which provides information about the result of the migration, lists required manual steps, etc.
+8. On SaaS projects, you need to manually move content item asset files.
+See [Content items](#content-items) for more information.

 ### Migrate command parameters